[Fixed!] Excel Superscript Not Working (6 Ideal Solutions)

 Here, ApplySuperscript is the custom VBA function.
 The first argument refers to the base and the second argument refers to the superscript.

-Step 3: Press the Enter key and use the Fill Handle tool.
+• Press Enter and use the Fill Handle tool to get the other values.

 Applying VBA Custom Function to Generate Superscripts